schradermade/Factory.Solution/README.md

 # Setup and Use

-- copy the repository URL and paste it after this GIT command `git clone {repository url}`
+- In the terminal, navigate into the directory where you want to save the project and then type `git clone {PASTE REPOSITORY LINK HERE}` (leaving out the curly braces)
-- after opening the repository in your code reader, run `dotnet build`
+- after opening the repository in your code reader, navigate to the main directory 'Factory' and run `dotnet build`
-- once build is complete and no errors are thrown, run `dotnet watch run` in the terminal
+- once build is complete and no errors are thrown, while still in the 'Factory' directory, run `dotnet watch run` in the terminal

   ```